emchristiansen/FoodForThought/conf/markdown/methods.md

 To request reimbursement for purchases, a lab member must do the following:

 * Add the purchase to the [expense spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0Ahunb86VoFSEdEhyaEs2YjZTVTJZeHpENnE0VDJ4bWc#gid=0).
 	* Make sure your full name and email address are in the spreadsheet.
 * Add your receipt to the SO(3) Dropbox folder with path `Dropbox/SO(3)/FoodForThought/receipts`.
 Here's a [direct link](https://www.dropbox.com/sh/s1btw8o7pasm4o8/356_N6Q7W2).
 	* Please follow the file naming conventions.
-* Ask [Josh Hufziger](jhufziger@eng.ucsd.edu) to reimburse you, and cc Serge.
+* Ask <a href="mailto:jhufziger@eng.ucsd.edu">Josh Hufziger</a> to reimburse you, and cc Serge.
 	* Mark the date requested in the `reimbursement status` column of the [expense spreadsheet](https://docs.google.com/spreadsheet/ccc?key=0Ahunb86VoFSEdEhyaEs2YjZTVTJZeHpENnE0VDJ4bWc#gid=0).
 * When you are paid, mark the reimbursment status as paid.